Generation of entangled photons with a second-order nonlinear photonic crystal and a beam splitter

 The above discussion relies on the assumption that Eve cannot count the number of photons of a pulse on a quantum channel by quantum nondemolition measurement or steal photons partially from a pulse that contains more than two photons.

-\subsection{Relations between the squeezing parameter and probabilities $P(1,1)$, $P_{1}$, and $P(1)$}
+\section{Relations between the squeezing parameter and probabilities $P(1,1)$, $P_{1}$, and $P(1)$}

-The squeezing parameter of the squeezed light generated by the photonic crystal $r=|\zeta|$ is defined by Eqs.~(\ref{zeta-formula}) and (\ref{beta-formula}).
-We plotted probabilities $P(1,1)$ given by Eq.~(\ref{P_n1_n2_formula-01}) and $P_{1}$ defined by Eqs.~(\ref{definition-P1}), as functions of $r$ by setting $\alpha = 1/2$ in Fig.~\ref{Figure-08}.
+The squeezing parameter of the squeezed light generated by the photonic crystal $r=|\zeta|$ is defined by equations~(\ref{zeta-formula}) and (\ref{beta-formula}).
+We plotted probabilities $P(1,1)$ given by equation~(\ref{P_n1_n2_formula-01}) and $P_{1}$ defined by equation~(\ref{definition-P1}), as functions of $r$ by setting $\alpha = 1/2$ in figure~\ref{Figure-08}.
 The maximum values of $P(1,1)$ and $P_{1}$ are $0.0799$ at $r = 0.85$ and $0.165$ at $r = 0.675$, respectively.
 Figure~\ref{Figure-09} shows a graph of $P(1)=P(1,1)/P_{1}$ against $r$ with $\alpha = 1/2$.
 The value $P(1)$ implies the probability that a single photon is detected on port $d$ under the condition that the other single photon is detected on port $c$, and therefore, it can be a characteristic index of similarity between the on-demand single-photon source and our method.

-The larger $r$ promises the realization of the photon gun and reveals the properties of quantum mechanics significantly because $P(1)$ becomes greater in proportion to the increase in $r$ in Fig.~\ref{Figure-09}.
+The larger $r$ promises the realization of the photon gun and reveals the properties of quantum mechanics significantly because $P(1)$ becomes greater in proportion to the increase in $r$ in figure~\ref{Figure-09}.
 We let $r$ be larger to apply our method to the single-photon source for the BB84 protocol.